Southern Exposure's Fall/Winter Gardening Guide

 Weather forecasts - use an outside recording thermometer to compare the weather forecast for your area with the actual low temperature.
 Cloudy nights are warmer, clear nights are colder.
 Dry, windy nights exacerbate frosts.

-- Grasshoppers - sow 2-4x as much seed as usual in late summer - grasshoppers will thin out plants while they're less than 2" tall!
+- Grasshoppers - sow 2-4 times as much seed as usual in late summer - grasshoppers will thin out plants while they're less than 2" tall!